 .naplist Playlists (spec: naplist-file)

 A .naplist file defines an ordered sequence of steps to execute.
-Steps can be .nap files, folders, other playlists, or F#/C# scripts.
+Steps can be .nap files, folders, other playlists, or scripts in JavaScript, Python, F#, or C#.

 Basic format (spec: naplist-meta, naplist-steps)